 B-4 The use of fire for any agricultural or other land management purpose is closely regulated by the State Air Resources Board (ARB), local Air Pollution Control Districts (APCD), and The Department.
 Some APCDs are now initiating fees for prescribed burning projects which will act as a disincentive to engage in controlled burn projects.

-B-5 High-intensity wildfires in chaparral produce significant chemical changes in soils (hydrophobic or water repellent layers) and may lead to severe losses of soil and nutrients if followed by large storms.
-Prescribed burning under moderate or low intensities can reduce undesirable soil changes and reduce the changes of or even prevent large high-intensity wildfires.
+B-5 High-intensity wildfires can, in extreme cases, sterilize soils, destroy seed banks, and eliminate the ability of shrubs to resprout in chaparral ecosystems. .
+Conversely, fires that are too frequent can result in type conversions of chaparral to annual grassland across landscapes; creating fuelbreaks and a mosaic of seral stages across landscapes may help to prevent the spread of fire over large areas.

 B-6 The rapid development of buildings in wildland areas has increased the damage potential of wildfires and has made vegetation management to reduce fuel accumulation more important.

-B-7 Increasing age and density of the chaparral stands not only increases fire hazards, it also reduces wildlife habitat, decreases water yields in many areas, and decreases the productivity of the land.
+B-7

-B-8 An aggressive vegetation management program, coordinated with fire protection programs, can improve resource productivity and lessen the losses from the large high-intensity wildfires that historically have ravaged thousands of acres and destroy valuable resources.
+B-8 An aggressive vegetation management program, coordinated with fire protection programs, can improve resource productivity and lessen the losses from the large high-intensity wildfires that have become increasingly common and destructive in recent years.

-B-9 The use of prescribed burning, a major treatment method to reduce fuel loading, has steadily declined over the past two decades.
-This has been due to many reasons, such as greater liability and cost, changing land ownership patterns, and expanding population into forest and rangelands.
+B-9

 B-10 Proper prescribed burning can provide environmentally and economically sound ways to reduce the threats of fire and help advance many resource management goals.
-These include reducing fuels, increasing fisheries and wildlife habitat, increasing long-term productivity of forest and rangelands, improving water yieldsand quality, improving air quality, increasing forage production and maintaining diverse ecosystems.
+These include reducing fuels, increasing diversity of wildlife habitat, increasing long-term productivity of forest and rangelands, , improving air quality, reducing net carbon emissions over the long term, increasing forage production and maintaining diverse ecosystems.

 B-11 Improved understanding of fire behavior and the development of fire modeling techniques have increased the safety and reliability of prescribed burning over the last decade.

 B-12 In the past, the Department administered a Range Improvement Program for prescribed burns on private lands.
 A total of 2,660,000 acres were burned under this system since 1945.
 While initially successful in several areas, this program left the costs, risk of liability and responsibility for escaped fire suppression costs entirely to the landowner.
-Increased litigation led to a great reduction in the use of this pro0gram.
+Increased litigation led to a great reduction in the use of this program.

 B-13 In 1981, the Department developed a prescribed burning program (vegetation management) that reimburses up to 90 percent of the costs, based on the degree of benefit to the public.
 Through mid-1987, more than 258,000 acres had been burned statewide under this program.
 While the program has failed to reach the program acre goals, it has had a positive effect in helping to reduce acres burned and in reducing suppression costs on several wildfires since the inception of the program.
 Treated areas are limited because of the high risks, and institutional and technical difficulties which accompany prescribed burning.

+B-14 California has a currently stated goal of treating 500,000 acres annually, across all ownerships and jurisdictions, in order to reduce the threat of wildfire.

+B-15 In December of 2019, the Board certified the California Vegetation Treatment Program (CalVTP) Program Environmental Impact Report (PEIR).
+This document serves as a streamlined CEQA compliance document for fuels reduction projects on up to 250,000 acres annually.
+Total treatable landscape under the CalVTP includes 20.3 million acres of the 31 million acre State Responsibility Area.
+Available treatment methods include prescribed burning, mechanical treatments, hand crews, herbicides, and prescribed herbivory.

+B-16 Various State, Local, Tribal, and Private entities may utilize the CALVTP to initiate or complete vegetation management projects throughout the state and contribute to the state’s vegetation treatment goals.

 PRESCRIBED BURNING POLICY STATEMENT 0356.5